chlbri/publish-npm-command-action/README.md

 For commit publishing.
 It looks at your commit, change your package version with the start of your commit subject ("major", "minor", "patch").
 Also the action generates a npm publish command for beta an aplha version.
-ALso at the beginning of your lat commit, if you write "beta" or "alpha", it will generate "npm publish --access pnulic --{beta/alpha}".
+Also at the beginning of your last commit, if you write "beta" or "alpha", it will generate "npm publish --access public --{beta/alpha}".

 NB: Don't forget to configure your CI environment with actions/setup according to your will.